Bridging loans and Auction finance timelines

+Buying at auction means committing the moment the hammer falls.
+In most cases, contracts exchange immediately and completion is due within a fixed window, commonly 28 days.
+There is no room to begin funding conversations after the event and then hope everything falls into place.
+The timetable is set by the auction house, not by the lender or the solicitor.
 This guide is for anyone using bridging finance for an auction purchase.
 It covers what bridging is in this context, what typically happens between the hammer and completion, where the process most often slows, and how to think about costs and net advance before bidding.
-It is informational and is not financial, legal, or mortgage advice.
-Whether bridging is appropriate for your situation will depend on your individual circumstances.
+It is informational only and is not financial, legal, or mortgage advice.
+Whether bridging is appropriate for any specific situation depends on individual circumstances.

 At a Glance